srivats0603/Algos_Practice/README.md

 "search_insert.py" - Given a sorted array and a target value, uses binary search to return the index where the target should be inserted in the array.

+"sqrt_func.py" - Given a number, this algo finds its square root, without using inbuilt libraries.

 "strStr.py" - needle and haystack problem, find the position of substring in a string, and return -1 if it does not exist.

 "string_to_integer.py" - this implements a function which converts a string into the integer (assuming 32 bit machine), similar to "atoi"